chemingyang0526/talenet/README.md

 A Symfony project created on February 23, 2018, 8:08 pm.

-After cloning this project from Git, please create a database first, and fill in the DB settings in parameters.yml.
+After cloning this project from Git, please run composer update, create a database, and fill in the DB settings in parameters.yml.

 To create the tables in the DB, please run php bin/console doctrine:schema:update --force at the project's root directory.